-The home energy tax, approved by legislature in February and implemented in June, was imposed on all residential home energy sources – including LIPA electric usage, oil, natural gas, steam services and even coal, propane and firewood.
+The home energy tax, approved by the legislature in February and implemented in June, was imposed on all residential home energy sources – including LIPA electric usage, oil, natural gas, steam services, coal, propane and firewood.

-At last week’s meeting, five of the county’s 10 Democrats – Jeff Toback (D-Oceanside) and David Mejias (D-Farmingdale), who both lost their re-election bids this November, along with re-elected Legislators Joseph Scannell, Wayne Wink and Dave Denenberg – joined with Republicans and voted in favor of repealing the tax; party mates Judy Jacobs (16th L.D.), Judi Bosworth (10th L.D.), Kevan Abrahams (1st L.D.), Roger Corbin (2nd L.D.) and Diane Yatauro (18th L.D.), the current presiding officer, however, stuck to their guns and voted against the repeal.
+At last week’s meeting, five of the county’s 10 Democrats – Jeff Toback and David Mejias, who both lost their re-election bids this November, along with re-elected legislators Joseph Scannell, Wayne Wink and Dave Denenberg – joined with Republicans and voted in favor of repealing the tax; party mates Judy Jacobs, Judi Bosworth, Kevan Abrahams, Roger Corbin and Diane Yatauro, the current presiding officer, however, stuck to their guns and voted against the repeal.

 “Repealing the energy tax was a Republican initiative and a cornerstone of my campaign,” said Mangano.
 “I intend to stand by the promise to repeal the energy tax and look forward to doing so responsibly.
 My financial team will address this through a collective and thoughtful process.”

-According to Legislator Norma Gonsalves (R-13th L.D.), the tax was unfair and unjust in that it “not only impacted on those who could least afford to pay the 2.5 percent tax on all sources of energy, but to all residents finding it difficult during these economic times to pay their existing taxes and the high cost of living in Nassau.”
-She added, “The voters spoke and we listened.”
+“The voters spoke and we listened,” Gonsalves said, adding that, in her opinion, the tax was unfair and unjust in that it “not only impacted on those who could least afford to pay the 2.5 percent tax on all sources of energy, but to all residents finding it difficult during these economic times to pay their existing taxes and the high cost of living in Nassau.”

 The legislator added that the energy tax was the responsible thing to do some months ago as was voting against repealing it.
-“It was a necessary and painful step to take … [but] there has not been enough of a change in the economy to say it is no longer necessary which is why I [voted] against repealing the tax,” said Legislator Bosworth.
+“It was a necessary and painful step to take … [but] there has not been enough of a change in the economy to say it is no longer necessary which is why I [voted] against repealing the tax,” Bosworth said.
 “This measure was one that made our fiscal outlook better in a very challenging fiscal time.”